KarimDahawy/Finding-Lane-Lines-on-the-Road/README.md

     3. Apply Canny Edge Detection on the filtered image with a defined low and high threshold using a 1:2 ratio.

-    4.
+    4. Define a four sided polygon in order to mark our region of interest.

+    5. Apply the hough transform algorithm on the selected region of interest.

+    6. Draw the filtered lines on the color image.

+**In order to draw a single line on the left and right lanes**:

+I modified the draw_lines() function as follows:

+    1.

-**The following image identifies how the pipelines works on 6 different images:**
+**The following image defines the output of the pipeline algorithm on 6 different images:**

 ![alt text](https://github.com/KarimDahawy/Finding-Lane-Lines-on-the-Road/blob/master/test_images/Output.png)